mbugni/tde-remix/README.md

-# tde-remix
+# TDE Remix

 ## Purpose
-This project is an experimental TDE ([Trinity Desktop Environment][01]) Remix (like a [Fedora Remix][02]) and aims to offer a live and installable system based on CentOS Stream.
-You can build a live image and try the software, then install it in your PC if you want.
+This project is an experimental TDE ([Trinity Desktop Environment][01]) Remix (like a [Fedora Remix][04]) and aims to offer a live and installable system based on CentOS Stream.
+You can [download a live image][02] and try the software, and then install it in your PC if you want.
+You can also customize the image starting from available scripts.

 ## How to build the LiveCD
 [See a detailed description][03] of how to build the live media.